-What does massage have to do with depression?
-Massage seems to be about the farthest thing from depression that you can find.
-And that is exactly my point.
+What does Thai Massage have to do with depression?
+Thai Massage – and most massages – are probably about the farthest thing from depression that you can find.
+And that is why it can be very helpful.

-Recently I got an email from a friend of mine.
-She told me that her doctor decided that she had a case of depression, and he put her on heavy anti-depressants.
+Recently I got a message from a friend of mine.
+She revealed to me that her doctor told her that she had a case of depression and put her on heavy anti-depressants.
 He told her she should keep taking them for several years!

 She complained to me that the drugs had strong side effects.
 That’s not exactly surprising.
 In fact, it is common knowledge

-Now, I know this person well enough to know that she is not a seriously depressed person.
+I know this person well enough to know that she is not seriously depressed.
 She never had a big problem with depression until she was told that she had it.
 And now she is popping pills like candy.
 Quite a sad story, really.

 The value of medical science in perspective

 It is a fact that modern medicine does a great job of fixing broken things in the body, reattaching parts, replacing parts, and stitching accident victims back together.

-But I also know that medical science has a lousy track record when it comes to healing immune system issues, chronic diseases, and yes, even the common cold.
+But I also know that medical science has a very weak track record when it comes to healing immune system issues, chronic diseases, depression, and yes, even the common cold.